 There are many different types of yoga, each with its own health benefits and style.
 Some types of yoga are more intense than others, while some may be better for certain health conditions or age groups.

 Health Benefits of Yoga

 Yoga is known for improving strength and flexibility, but there are other physical health benefits that you can experience.
 One should always check in with their health practitioner before adding anything new to their routine.
 But many do find that yoga can be a helpful course of treatment alongside traditional medical practices.

 Although inflammation can cause a lot of pain, it is part of the body’s attempt at protecting itself.
-Studies show that a regular yoga practice can help bring down the stress hormones that promote inflammation.
-Yoga practices like Ashtanga yoga can reduce inflammatory markers.
+Studies show that regular yoga can help reduce stress hormones that promote inflammation, and yoga practices like Ashtanga yoga can reduce inflammatory markers.

 Ashtanga yoga involves synchronizing the breath with a series of postures.
-Doing this practice produces intense internal heat, purifying sweat that detoxifies muscles and organs and improves circulation.
+This practice produces intense internal heat, purifying sweat that detoxifies muscles and organs and improves circulation.

 Yoga can also lower blood pressure and improve overall heart health.
 Stress releases hormones such as cortisol and adrenaline, narrowing the arteries and can increase one’s blood pressure.

 Incorporating yoga into your routine can improve cardiovascular risk factors such as obesity and high blood pressure, especially in middle-aged and older adults at high risk.
 Lowering your cardiovascular risk factors and improving your physical activity can also decrease the risk of heart disease.